saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_01_PIM.md

 1. Enter an activation reason and click **Activate**

      ![Screenshot](../Media/Module-1/b17f972d-8df2-4b78-a361-202bab94dd17.png)

+By default, roles do not require approval unless configured explicitly in settings.

  If the role does not require approval, it is activated and added to the list of active roles.
 If you want to use the role right away, follow the steps in next section.